-A Liquid fund is suitable for investors who look for a short term investment and generally park their surplus money either in fixed deposits or savings bank accounts.
-Liquid funds can be withdrawn anytime just like a savings bank account and provide returns in the range of 7% to 9%.
+A Liquid fund is suitable for investors who look for a short or medium duration investment and generally park their surplus money either in fixed deposits or saving account.
+Liquid mutual funds can be withdrawn anytime just like a savings bank account and provide returns in the range of 7% to 9%.

 How are Debt Mutual Funds Taxed?